 How to Get Rid of Bed Bugs

-- Clean all of your bedding and sheets, mattress covers, couch covers, linens, and curtains.
+- Clean house: Clean all of your bedding and sheets, mattress covers, couch covers, linens, and curtains.
 Clothing and bed linen is generally not safe to treat with pesticide.

-- Wash everything on your washing machine’s highest heat setting and then run it through your dryer on the hottest setting (at least 140 degrees) for a minimum of thirty minutes.
+- Wash everything with extreme heat: literally wash everything on your washing machine’s highest heat setting and then run it through your dryer on the hottest setting (at least 140 degrees) for a minimum of thirty minutes.